Experiment 1: Binary Counter

 If the above are wrong, then the upload will fail.
 Ask a demonstrator for help!

-Let’s make a decision#
+Lets make a decision

-The example programme counts from zero to 255 and then back to zero, though we see the LEDs being illuminated from zero to 63 as there are only six LEDs.
-The counts from 64 to 127 look just the same as zero to 63!
 Supposing we need a counter that counts from zero to 59, and then back to zero.
 This is often required, for example in time-keeping programmes (60 seconds in a minute, 60 seconds in an hour).
 The number of count values (60 in this case) is called a Modulus.

-counter1 = counter1 + 1;
+counter = counter + 1;

 }

 In this code, we have made a decision!
-If the value of the variable counter1 is increased beyond 59, then it will be set back to zero, so the LEDs never advance beyond 59.
+If the value of the variable counter is increased beyond 59, then it will be set back to zero, so the LEDs never advance beyond 59.

 If you are not familiar with “C” programming, then you will notice that there are two kinds of “equals” in the extra line.
-The “greater than or equals” (>=) is a comparison and does not change any values.
-In other words the value of the variable counter1 is compared with the fixed value of 60.
+The “greater than” (>) is a comparison and does not change any values.
+In other words the value of the variable counter is compared with the fixed value of 59.
 If the condition is true, then the contents of the “braces” (squiggly brackets) are executed.
 The single equals (=) is an assignment and forces the value of the variable to the fixed value zero.

 Just to make life more interesting, in “C” there is a “double equals” ==).
 This can be a source of confusion when starting to program in the “C” language.
 It is used to compare two numbers, for example as follows:

-counter1 = counter1 + 1;
+counter = counter + 1;

-if (counter1 == 60) {
+if (counter == 60) {

 }

 There are lots of “C” commands which reduce the amount of text that you have to write.
-For example, instead of adding 1 to the variable `counter1` we can use the *increment operator* (`++`) to increment a variable by 1:
+For example, instead of adding 1 to the variable counter1 we can use the increment operator (++) to increment a variable by 1:

-counter1 = counter1 + 1;
+counter = counter + 1;

 does.

-Let’s do it again!#
+Lets do it again!

 This will require another variable, for example “counter2”.